-All MAC meetings happen at The Mountaineers Seattle Program Center, and all trips leave from there as well.
-Our members come from as far north as Bellingham, as far south as Tacoma, and as far east as Sammamish.
+All MAC meetings, workshops, and skills nights happen at The Mountaineers Seattle Program Center (SPC).
+Outdoor trips begin at the trailhead of the activity location unless a Mountaineer's vehicle is in use.
+In that case, the trip begins at the SPC.
+The use of the Mountaineer's vehicle is not guaranteed.
+Our members come from all over the great Seattle area.
 While we do not arrange transportation for youth to and from the Mountaineers Program Center (or other designated meeting place), we do encourage carpooling.
-When you register, we will ask you to fill out a carpooling form.
+When you register, we will ask you to sign up on the provided carpool link sent out in the trip email and found on the activity page.
 We will keep an updated list of members, towns/neighborhoods and contact information on a document viewable only by current MAC members.
 We encourage families to carpool to and from meetings and trips.